EditionGuard/lcpencryptserver/README.md

 # lcpencryptserver
-A simple Go http server alternative for the lcpencrypt tool.
+A simple Go http server alternative for the lcpencrypt tool bundled with the Readium  LCP Server.

 ## Installation